krvivi28/test_codes/lecture-7/topic1+2/problem/problemStatement.md

 3.Respond with appropriate error messages: "Name is required" for an empty name, "Enter a valid email" for an invalid email, and "Profile image is required" for an empty profile image.

 4.Create a file upload middleware inside "middleware/fileUploadMiddleware.js" to handle the successful submission of form data and profile image.
+Note: The images to be uploaded should be located within the "public/uploads" directory.

 Expected Output: